mjobuda/damascus-tools/README.md

 The next action will be something like fsc complain "bla bla crashes bla".
 This would send a crash report with the solc and fe versions.
 We need this for creating the compatibility matrix.
 How about ecc?
-Ethereum compiler collection!!!
+Ethereum compiler collection!!

 ### FeTruffle